dejwk/roo_display/doc/programming_guide.md

 Touch configuration tends to be quite independent from the display.
 Some devices may use the same SPI bus for both (with common SCK, MOSI used for the display, and MISO used for touch).
 Some others may have completely separate SPI pins for touch.
 (That gives more flexibility, but you can still attach these to the same SPI bus if you want to).
 Yet others may use different bus types for display and touch whatsoever; e.g. parallel interface for display, and a 2-Wire for touch.

 Drivers for touch are independent from display, too.
 If you have a resistive touch panel, there is a good chance that it uses XPT 2046.
-Capacitive screens may need different drivers.
+Capacitive screens may use different drivers.

 In case of an SPI-based driver, like XPT 2046, you need to connect at least 3 signals: SPI SCK, SPI MISO, and touch CS (chip select).
 The SCK and MISO can be usually be shared with other devices on the same SPI bus.

-A simple setup with an ILI 9431 display and a XPT 2046 touch may look as follows:
+A simple raw setup with an ILI 9431 display and a XPT 2046 touch may look as follows:

 ```cpp
 #include "Arduino.h"